Engee documentation

 Heat exchange area.

-Radiation heat transfer coefficient between two bodies based on their geometric shape, size and surface emissivity.
+The coefficient of heat transfer by radiation between two bodies, based on their geometric shape, size and radiation coefficient of the surface.

 Initial value of temperature difference — initial value of temperature difference